brunowmwm/Markowitz_portfolio/README.md

 A: The code kept being built.

-B: Started to learn plotly so i could more visually appealing graphs.
+B: Started to learn plotly so I could more visually appealing graphs.

 ### Day 3 - 2022/05/06